70B CPU Inference: 2–7 tok/s Without Buying GPUs

 Current used market prices, VRAM comparison, and real performance differences between the RTX 3090 and RTX 4090 for local LLM inference in 2026.
 Which one to buy and when.

 The 9800X3D dominates gaming — but does its 3D V-Cache advantage carry over to LLM inference?
-We tested it against standard Ryzen and Intel alternatives.
+Here's how it compares against standard Ryzen and Intel alternatives.

 USB4 and Thunderbolt 4 eGPUs are bandwidth-limited to ~5 GB/s.
 Here's what that means for LLM inference throughput and whether it's worth trying.